SecurityEncryption

 PII Hashing

 This allows vendors like Meta and Google to perform identity matching using hashed identifiers without receiving raw PII.
+The fields to hash are configurable per organisation.

 PII hashing is one-way.
 The original value cannot be recovered from the hash.
 Ensure you have the raw data stored in your own systems if you need it for other purposes.